eisental/RedstoneChips/circuitdocs/Counter.md

 #### I/O setup
 - Should have 2 inputs and any number of outputs.
-- input 0 (inc): When set to high the counter output is incremented by 1.
+- input 0 (inc): When set to high the counter output is incremented or decremented by 1.
 - input 1 (reset): Sets the output of the counter to its initial state.

 #### Sign text